-There are three threads running on the window node: one main thread, an I2C thread, and a messaging thread.
-The main thread initially configures the board, peripherals, Wi-Fi, and TCP socket connection, and then manages the UART terminal (useful for system debugging).
-The messaging thread manages the TCP socket connection with the remote node and drives the servo.
+There are two threads running on the window node: one main thread and an i2c thread.
+The main thread initially configures the board, peripherals, WiFi, and TCP socket connection.
+Afterwards, it manages the messaging and servo driving.
 Specifically, it waits to receive a message from the remote node.
 When it does, it parses the data, drives the servo (if necessary), grabs the current filtered ambient light value, populates the send buffer, and sends a response back to the remote node.
-The I2C thread periodically polls the I2C device to update the currently stored filtered ambient light value.
+The i2c thread periodically polls the i2c device to update the currently stored ambient light value.

 The software is entirely on the Raspberry Pi.
-The diagram in Figure 17Error!
-Reference s ource not found. shows an overview of this software on the Raspberry Pi.
+The diagram in Figure 13Figure 14: Data Flow Diagram for shows an overview of this software on the Raspberry Pi.
 The Raspberry Pi hosts a website with flask to serve a user interface to the end user.
 The Raspberry Pi is connected to the router and user can connect to it through the LAN.
 The code is broken up into four main sections.
 A communication section to handle the interface to the CC3220 over a TCP socket.
 A state section to handle the state of the whole system including tracking state variables and updating the state of the system.
 A control thread to make decision on updating the state.
 And finally, a user interface to allow the user to change the device.

-Figure 18: Data Flow Diagram for Remote Node
+Figure 14: Data Flow Diagram for Remote Node